tdtgit/aws-tf/README.md

 - [x] 1 RDS instance
 - [x] 2 public/private ALB with access logs to S3 bucket

-All of above come with auto created VPC with 3 subnets for web, app and database (3-tier architecture), secured and ready-to-use security groups.
+All of the above come with auto created VPC with 3 subnets for web, app, and database (3-tier architecture), secured and ready-to-use security groups.

 ### 🔖 How to use it
 1. Create a secret file named `/.secret/staging_keys` or `/.secret/production_keys` with AWS access key information: